FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool.rst

 levee.

 1. Click the
-   *Levee Elevation Tool* icon.
+   Levee Elevation Tool icon.

-2. Select *User elevation polygons* and click *Create Schematic Layers from User Levees*.
+2. Select User elevation polygons and click Create Schematic Layers from User Levees.

 3. The Plugin will build the levee into a schematic layer, set the elevation data for the crest and apply a correction if used.